noahwo/Math4ML-notes/README.md

 # Math4ML-notes
-Notes of learning the book Mathematics for Machine Learning
+Notes of learning the book Mathematics for Machine Learning.
+The book: https://mml-book.github.io/.

 # Table of Contents